-b.
+a.
 Requirements for Academic Progress and Graduation

 Each student at CSOM is required to successfully complete all of CSOM's required courses, clerkships, and examinations in order to graduate with the MD degree.
 CSOM does not measure academic progress by means of a cumulative grade point average but rather with grades of Pass or Fail in Years M1 and M2 and in all electives and the M3 Neurology Clerkship, and with grades of Honors, High Pass, Pass, or Fail in all other clerkships in Years M3 and M4.
 Specifically, all courses in M1 must be completed with a grade of Pass for progression to M2, and all courses in M2 and the USMLE Step 1 must be completed by the date required by CSOM with a grade of Pass for progression to M3.
 Students must demonstrate adequate academic achievement to be granted permission to sit for Step 1.
-If the CSOM Office of Student Affairs approves a delay in a student's taking of Step 1 by the required date because of extenuating circumstances, the student will be permitted to start clerkships before receiving his/her USMLE Step I score.
+If the CSOM Office of Student Affairs approves a delay in a student's taking of Step 1 by the required date because of extenuating circumstances, the student will be permitted to start clerkships before receiving his/her USMLE Step 11 score.
 Students requesting delaying the Step 1 exam must submit a letter describing the extenuating circumstance.
-Any student who has begun a clerkship and fails Step 1 will be immediately placed on a year-long Administrative Leave.
+Any student who has begun a clerkship and fails Step 1 will be immediately removed from the clerkship and placed on a year-long Administrative Leave.

 A student with extenuating circumstances (ex. major medical or family issues) may submit an official letter of request to the Office of Student Affairs to take Step 1 later than the required date.
 These extenuating circumstances do not include poor performance on Step 1 practice exams, which can result in a required administrative leave in order to delay taking Step 1.
-In the case of extenuating circumstances approved by the CSOM Office of Student Affairs, students may begin the first clerkship while awaiting the results of Step; however, a failing score will result in the student being removed from the clerkship and being placed on a year-long administrative leave of absence.
+Students whose extensions are approved by the CSOM Office of Student Affairs may begin the first clerkship while awaiting the results of Step 1; any student who receives a failing score will be removed from clerkship and placed on a year-long Administrative Leave of Absence.
 A grade of INC in the Clerkship Orientation will be allowed for students who have approved leaves of absences.
 The orientation will need to be completed in the following academic year.